reapp/reapp-ui/README.md

 to use Flux that reduces as much boilerplate code as possible.
 And to tie that in with an immutable data library.

-- flux (fluxxor)
-- immutable (immutable-js, mori, react-cursor)
+- flux (fluxxor), immutable (immutable-js, mori, react-cursor)

 Finally, overlay the entire system with an optional and configurable sync layer that handles syncing with a backend API (and create a demo for this).

-- swarm
-- ...
+- swarm, ...

 #### UI

 Build a set of components for building application UI's.
 They should by default have nice animations, touch support, complete granular reactivity.

-- react-responsive
-- react-gss
-- rebound
+- react-responsive, react-gss, rebound...

 On top of that, build out demos for various common things in apps:

-- react-forms
-- react-time
-- autocomplete
-- ...
+- react-forms, react-time, autocomplete, ...

 #### Final State

 The final state of this application would probably look like a mobile/tablet TodoMVC style application with a UI toolkit thrown in.
 Would be able to live sync state across clients, respond to different screen sizes and platforms (themeing), and render isomorphically from server.

 ## Installation